-Although some people aren’t very keen on buying a used car from a private seller, due it being a risker option, others on the other hand, like this approach and know how to take proper precautions.
+Although some people aren't very keen on buying a used car from a private seller, due to it being a risker option, others on the other hand, like this approach and know-how to take proper precautions.

 Advantages of buying from a private seller

-- You might be able to grab yourself a bargain as buying from a private seller often tends to be cheaper than if you was to look elsewhere.
+- You might be able to grab yourself a bargain as buying from a private seller often tends to be cheaper than if you were to look elsewhere.

 - You could find it easier to negotiate a price with the seller rather than you would with a salesman.

 - You'll have the opportunity to meet the current owner of the car so you'll be able to ask questions and find out everything you want to know.

 - Buying a car from a private seller means that there won't be any warranties and if this is what you're after, you might want to look somewhere else.